murdockhou/lightweight_openpose/README.md

 **Note**

-The original caffe prototxt(provided by paper author) has been upload, you can found in repo file named "lightweight_openpose.prototxt"
+The original caffe prototxt(provided by paper author) has been upload, you can found in repo file named `lightweight_openpose.prototxt`

 **Requirement**
 * tensorflow >= 1.11.0